-Impact to industry relative to the cost of compliance with code No impact.
+No impact to industry relative to cost of compliance with the code.

-Has a reasonable and substantial connection with the health, safety, and welfare of the general public Yes.
+Has a reasonable and substantial connection with the health, safety, and welfare of the general public This public comment clarifies the permitted underlayment types for asphalt shingles on roofs with slopes of 2:12 to 4:12.